The Jewish Theological Seminary

 Any student who enters into a housing agreement after classes begin in any given semester will receive a pro-rated housing charge.

 The student agrees to pay all occupancy charges and damage assessments when due.
 Occupancy charges will be billed to the individual's student account.
 All of the foregoing charges shall be deemed residence hall fees.

 The student must remain in good financial standing with JTS at all times during the term of this agreement, and must comply with the regulations contained in the JTS Academic Bulletin.

 5. Agreement Termination

-By signing this agreement, the student represents to the Office of Residence Life that he/she has reviewed his/her financial resources and personal needs prior to signing the Occupancy Agreement.
-Once a student signs the Occupancy Agreement, he/she is financially responsible for that space for the full term of the agreement.
+By taking possession of the keys to their residence hall room, the student represents to the Office of Residence Life that he/she has reviewed his/her financial resources and personal needs and those needs and resources are in accordance with the Occupancy Agreement.
+Once a student accepts keys to the residence hall room, he/she is financially responsible for that space for the full term of the agreement.